Jack the Ripper's last victim. Who was Jack the Ripper? The secret is revealed. Versions and theories

 2. Russian paramedic

-Another theory suggests that the offender has Russian roots.
-This is a certain paramedic Ostrogov, who arrived in London from France, where he left behind not the best memories: he was suspected by the French authorities of the murder of a prostitute.
-Ostrogov's profession was ideally suited to the theory of the killer's medical education.
-However, the alleged perpetrator successfully escaped from British justice in St. Petersburg, where he was also convicted and sent to a psychiatric hospital.
+Another theory suggests that the criminal has Russian roots.
+This is a certain paramedic Ostrogov, who arrived in London from France, where he left behind not the best memories: he was suspected by the French authorities of murdering a prostitute.
+Ostrogov's profession fit perfectly with the theory about the killer's medical education.
+However, the alleged criminal successfully escaped from British justice in St. Petersburg, where he was also convicted and sent to a psychiatric hospital.

 Photo: shutterstock

-Without a doubt, the most amusing theory is the version that Jack the Ripper is famous writer Lewis Carroll.
-In 1996, researcher Richard Wallis published an entire book on the subject.
-The author claims that in the works of Carroll he found anagrams confirming criminal activity writer.
-Like, if you take a few sentences from Carroll's books and swap the letters, you get a story about the atrocities of the killer from Whitechapel.
-In fairness, it should be noted that Carroll really had an ambiguous reputation, but it is hard to believe in the brutal murders committed by the author of Alice in Wonderland.
+Without a doubt, the funniest theory is that Jack the Ripper is famous writer Lewis Carroll.
+In 1996, researcher Richard Wallis published an entire book on this subject.
+The author claims that in Carroll's works he discovered anagrams confirming criminal activity writer.
+Like, if you take a few sentences from Carroll's books and swap the letters, you get a story about the atrocities of the Whitechapel killer.
+To be fair, it should be noted that Carroll did have a controversial reputation, but the brutal murders committed by the author of Alice in Wonderland are hard to believe.

 Photo: telegraph.co.uk